Guidelines to help you choose your Plane's Power System:

 Capacity C refers to stored electrical energy expressed either in amps-hour Ah or milliamps-hour mAh.

-For example, a battery with a capacity of 500mAh should deliver 500mA during one hour before it gets
+For example, a battery with a capacity of 500mAh should deliver 500mA during an hour before it gets

-totally discharged (flat).
-However, you should not use more than 80% of the battery's capacity.
+However, to prevent reducing the battery's lifespan, one should not often use more than 80% of its capacity.

-Discharge Rate refers to battery's max discharge current without getting damaged.
+The Discharge Rate, a.k.a.
+C-Rate refers to the battery's max discharge current without getting damaged.

 For example, a 500mAh 30C battery is capable of deliver 15000mA (15A) without getting damaged.

-However, you should not use more than 80% of battery's discharge rate.
+However, one should not use more than 60% of battery's discharge rate continuously, as it would shorten

 For the same capacity, the battery with the higher recommended max discharge rate, has the lower